Esri/arcgis-maps-sdk-swift-toolkit/JobManagerExample/README.md

 This is an application that shows how to use the JobManager toolkit component.

-Documentation for the JobManager toolkit components is [here](https:***REMOVED***developers.arcgis.com/swift/toolkit-api-reference/documentation/arcgistoolkit/jobmanager).
+Documentation for the JobManager toolkit component is [here](https:***REMOVED***developers.arcgis.com/swift/toolkit-api-reference/documentation/arcgistoolkit/jobmanager).

 ## Instructions